Mercury Retrograde And What Does It Have To Do With You?

 Rather than a time for negative consequences, maybe we can turn it on its head and see it as a time for change – an opportune time to get out of a routine that isn’t working.

-As a scientist and researcher, I was unable to find any hard data; e.g. increase in visits to the Genius Bar or airline delays during Mercury retrograde.
+As a scientist and researcher, I was unable to find any hard data; e.g. increase in calls to the Genius Bar or airline delays during Mercury retrograde.
 That may be because the research has not been done.

 “There is absolutely no evidence, or reason to expect from science, that Mercury or any other planet has any effect whatsoever on life on Earth,” says Michael Shera, Curator and Director of Astrophysics at the American Museum of Natural History.